ryan-mcclue/ryan-mcclue/src/mcu.md

 IMPORTANT: start work in a new file workflow like Jon Blow

 TODO: What is CMSIS?

+When working with interrupt values, similar to multithreading

 TODO: documentation writing to allow for standards compliance?
 TODO: remote debugging/profiling